 First of all, it is important to make a clear distinction between atrophic scar removal and atrophic scar attenuation.
 The two main techniques are fundamentally different.
 Atrophic Scar removal focuses on finding ways to “fill” or removing the skin depression which causes the atrophic scar, as we will see this can be done effectively in various ways.
-The best and cost effective method depends on the type of each atrophic scars and where it is positioned.
-Some atrophic scar removal techniques are surgical while some others are straight forward non surgical procedures.
-Atrophic scar attenuation are generally aesthetic non surgical treatments and focus on finding ways to gradually improve the appearance of atrophic scars.
+The best and cost-effective method depends on the type of each atrophic scars and where it is positioned.
+Some atrophic scar removal techniques are surgical while some others are straightforward non-surgical procedures.
+Atrophic scar attenuation is generally aesthetic non-surgical treatments and focuses on finding ways to gradually improve the appearance of atrophic scars.

 The strict requirement for reconstructing the depressed part of the skin is not always necessary because in certain cases a satisfactory result can be accomplished by using simple skin resurfacing methods or other very simple aesthetic treatments.
 As we will see, this is specifically the case for superficial rolling scars treatment.